-Joint IDP Profiling Service (JIPS): Leads capacity-building by developing the framework for analysis collaboratively with partners and designing training material to fit local needs.
+Joint IDP Profiling Service (JIPS): Leads

+capacity building by developing the framework for analysis collaboratively with partners and designing training material to fit local needs.

-Mercy Corps/Humanitarian Access Team (HAT): The HAT team will be in charge of producing conflict analysis for each City Profile and will contribute to other products such as the framework for analysis.
+Mercy Corps/Humanitarian Access Team (HAT): The

+HAT team is in charge of producing conflict analysis for each City Profile and contributes to other products such as the framework for analysis.